yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/templates/whatsapptemplate.md

 #### Prerequisites

-The following are the prerequisites for creating a WhatsApp template -
+The following are the prerequisites for creating a WhatsApp template:

-* You need to have the WhatsApp channel configured under [Channels](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/whatsapp-configuration).
+* Ensure that the WhatsApp channel is configured under [Channels](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/whatsapp-configuration).

-* Account should be active with its status as *Connected*.
+* Verify that the account is active and its status is showing as *Connected*.